mechaadi/mechaadi/README.md

 ### <div align="center">I'm Aditya, a fullstack software developer 👨‍💻 working in the industry since 2015 🚀</div>

-- 🔭  I’m currently working on at domlabs on and lovr.online
+- 🔭  I’m currently working on at domlabs on reSolved as tech lead and on lovr.online as the project manager